 For the quick video recap of this story:

-The same terms apply as the older plans - subject to network management after 22GB of usage in a month (meaning slower speeds may occur when on congested towers), and no mobile hotspot or tethering use allowed.
+The same terms apply as the older plans - subject to network management after 22GB of usage in a month (meaning slower speeds may occur when on congested towers), and no mobile hotspot or tethering use allowed - the unlimited data is on-device only.

 For those interested in signing up, you'll need an AT&T compatible SIM card in your tablet - and then you can access the plan through the AT&T DataConnect option under the 'Cellular Data' option within your device's settings, or navigating to the Tablet Landing page on AT&T's site.

-The new plan is a Pay-as-you-Go prepaid option, and is not able to be setup for auto-renewal - if you want to keep the plan continuously, you will need to manually renew each month.
+The plan is a Pay-as-you-Go prepaid option and cannot be set up for auto-renewal - if you want to keep the plan continuously, you will need to manually renew each month.

-As far as stand alone tablet plans go, this is the best deal going right now.
+As far as standalone tablet plans go, this is a great deal.

 - The Four Major US Carriers – Which is Best for RVers?